oat-sa/extension-tao-test/runner.md

         };
     }

-    this.getProbeOverseer().add({
+    // add a probe that captures info when it will be activated by an event this.getProbeOverseer().add({
         name    : 'log-move',
         events  : 'move',
         capture : capture
     });

-    this.getProbeOverseer().add({
+    // add a probe that computes time spent from its activation to is deactivation and captures info at this time this.getProbeOverseer().add({
         name        : 'log-attempt',
         startEvents : 'renderitem',